U.S. manufacturing shrinks, 10-year yield hits three-year low

-NEW YORK (Reuters) - U.S. Treasury yields fell on Tuesday, with the benchmark 10-year yield hitting its lowest since July 2016, after manufacturing data showed the U.S. factory sector contracted for the first time since 2016 amid worries about a weakening global economy and trade tensions between China and the United States.
+NEW YORK (Reuters) - U.S. Treasury yields fell on Tuesday, with the benchmark 10-year yield hitting its lowest since July 2016, after U.S. manufacturing data showed the first contraction since 2016 on worries about a weakening global economy and U.S.-China trade tensions.

 The Institute for Supply Management (ISM) said its index of national factory activity decreased in August to 49.1, the lowest since January 2016.
-A reading below 50 indicates contraction in the manufacturing sector, which accounts for about 12% of the U.S. economy.
+A reading below 50 indicates contraction in manufacturing, which accounts for about 12% of the U.S. economy.
 Last month marked the first time since August 2016 that the index broke below the 50 threshold.

 “Once we go below 50, it tells you manufacturing is starting to contract,” said Don Ellenberger, head of multi-sector strategies at Federal Investors in Pittsburgh.